project-darwin-ca/Protein-Ligand-GROMACS/code/README.md

      1. `input.mol2`: The input .mol2 file.
      2. `output.mol2`: The output .mol2 file with sorted bonds.
    - **Outputs**: Sorted .mol2 file with bonds reordered according to the conventions mentioned above.

-## License
-These scripts are distributed under the GNU General Public License v3.0.